-- (1) Educational assistance from scholarships, grants, and loans to a student unless it is solely for basic living needs such as housing and food and the amount of income from other sources used to pay out-of-pocket expenses for books and other required educational fees. - (2) All student financial assistance received from a program funded in whole or in part under Title IV of the Higher Education Assistance Act Amendments of 1992 (P.L.
-102-325), or under the Bureau of Indian Affairs student assistance programs. - (3) Payments for services or out-of-pocket expenses to volunteers serving as foster grandparents, senior health aids or senior companions, and to persons serving in other programs under Title II of the Domestic Volunteer Service Act of 1973 (42 U.S.C.A. §§5001-5024). - (4) Payments to volunteers for VISTA, Service Learning Programs and Volunteer Programs under Title I of the Domestic Volunteer Service Act of 1973 (42 U.S.C.A. §§4951-4994).

-- (5) Benefits received by a participant in the SNAP Program. - (6) The value of donated foods -- surplus commodities -- from the United States Department of Agriculture. - (7) The value of home produce of clients for household consumption. - (8) Money received under the Senior Citizen Rebate and Assistance Act (72 P.S. §§4751-1 through 4751-12). - (9) Money received as incentive or training-related expenses provided to persons involved in a work/training program sponsored by a Federal, State or local government agency. - (10) Deductions for Medicare premiums deducted from Social Security benefit payments. - (11) Amounts received as reimbursement for medical costs, medical transportation and special allowance items as defined under Chapter 138 (relating to allowances and benefits). - (12) Cash or in-kind assistance with heating costs provided by private or public agencies or utility companies. - (13) Personal loans, bank loans, other non-educational loans designated for a specific purpose from an established financial institution. - (14) The portion of a Social Security lump sum death benefit designated for funeral expenses. - (15) For actual child support received, whether court-ordered support or voluntary support from a legally responsible relative, up to the first \$100 will be excluded in determining household income if there is one child under age 18 in the household.
-If there are two or more children in the household under age 18, up to \$200 will be excluded.
-Also, up to the first \$50 of actual spousal support received in a given month will be excluded.
-If a household receives both child support and spousal support, only the amount which is the greatest will be excluded for that month; the household will not receive both a child support and spousal support deduction in the same month.
-All support refunded by DPW during the month is excluded. - (16) Agent Orange Settlement payments. - (17) Earned Income Tax Credits (EITC) including anticipated monthly payments as well as year-end payments. - (18) Income tax refunds.
+- (1) Educational assistance from scholarships, grants, and loans to an undergraduate student unless it is solely for basic living needs such as housing and food and the amount of income from other sources used to pay out-of-pocket expenses for books and other required educational fees. - (2) All student financial assistance received from a program funded in whole or in part under Title IV of the Higher Education Assistance Act Amendments of 1992 (P.L.
+102-325), or under the Bureau of Indian Affairs student assistance programs. - (3) Payments for services or out-of-pocket expenses to volunteers serving as foster grandparents, senior health aids or senior companions, and to persons serving in other programs under Title II of the Domestic Volunteer Service Act of 1973 (42 U.S.C.A. §§5001-5024). - (4) Payments to volunteers for VISTA, Service Learning Programs and Volunteer Programs under Title I of the Domestic Volunteer Service Act of 1973 (42 U.S.C.A. §§4951-4994). - (5) Benefits received by a participant in the SNAP Program. - (6) The value of donated foods -- surplus commodities -- from the United States Department of Agriculture. - (7) The value of home produce of clients for household consumption. - (8) Money received under the Senior Citizen Rebate and Assistance Act (72 P.S. §§4751-1 through 4751-12). - (9) Money received as incentive or training-related expenses provided to persons involved in a work/training program sponsored by a Federal, State or local government agency. - (10) Deductions for Medicare premiums deducted from Social Security benefit payments. - (11) Amounts received as reimbursement for medical costs, medical transportation and special allowance items as defined under Chapter 138 (relating to allowances and benefits). - (12) Cash or in-kind assistance with heating costs provided by private or public agencies or utility companies. - (13) Personal loans, bank loans, other non-educational loans designated for a specific purpose from an established financial institution. - (14) The portion of a Social Security lump sum death benefit designated for funeral expenses.

-- (19) Restitution payments made to individuals because of their status as victims of Nazi persecution. - (20) Non-recurring lump sum payments. - (21) Wage earnings of a dependent child under 18. - (22) Utility allowances for residents of subsidized and public housing, unless the household receives the payment directly from the landlord or public housing authority to cover utility bills.
-If the utility allowance is paid directly to the household, the amount of the payment is counted as unearned income in the month during which it is received. - (23) A person who has unearned income may get a deduction for expenses that he or she has to pay to get the income.
-These expenses include, but are not limited to, the following: - Attorney fees; - Court costs; - Transportation costs; - The amount paid to a rental agency to handle rental property; - Court-ordered fees paid to a guardian who controls the person's income.
+- (15) Up to the first \$50 of voluntary support from each legally responsible relative or court-ordered support that a household member actually receives in a given month.
+All support refunded by DPW during the month is excluded. - (16) Agent Orange Settlement payments. - (17) Earned Income Tax Credits (EITC) including anticipated monthly payments as well as year-end payments. - (18) Income tax refunds. - (19) Restitution payments made to individuals because of their status as victims of Nazi persecution. - (20) Non-recurring lump sum payments. - (21) Wage earnings of a dependent child under 18. - (22) Utility allowances for residents of subsidized and public housing, unless the household receives the payment directly from the landlord or public housing authority to cover utility bills.
+If the utility allowance is paid directly to the household, the amount of the payment is counted as unearned income in the month during which it is received.